-Committee No of Members Functions/ Key Responsibilities & Power Executive (ED) Non- executive (NED) Independent (ID) Compensation 2 1 Establish a formal and transparent procedure for developing a policy on executive remuneration and for fixing the remuneration packages of corporate officers and directors and provide oversight over remuneration of senior management and other key personnel ensuring that compensation is consistent with the Company's culture, strategy and control environment Designate amount of remuneration, which shall be in a sufficient level to attract and retain directors and officers.
+Committee No of Members rs Functions/ Key Responsibilities & Power Executive (ED) Non- executive (NED) Independent (ID)

+Compensation 2 1 • Establish a formal and transparent procedure for developing a policy on executive remuneration and for fixing the remuneration packages of corporate officers and directors and provide oversight over remuneration of senior management and other key personnel ensuring that compensation is consistent with the Company's culture, strategy and control environment.
+Designate amount of remuneration, which shall be in a sufficient level to attract and retain directors and officers.
 Develop a form on Full Business Interest Disclosure as part of the pre-employment requirements for all incoming officers, which among others, compel all officers to declare under the penalty of perjury all their existing business interests or shareholdings that may directly or indirectly conflict with their performance of duties once hired.
-Disallow any director to decide his/her own remuneration Review the existing Human Resources Development or Personnel Handbook to strengthen provision on conflict of interest, salaries and benefits policies, promotion and career advancement directives and compliance of such, covering the same parameters of governance stated above.

-Audit 1 1 2 Check all financial reports against its compliance Committee 1 2 with both the internal financial management systems and pertinent accounting standards, including regulatory requirements.
+Disallow any director to decide his/her own remuneration.
+Review the existing Human Resources Development or Personnel Handbook to strengthen provision on conflict of interest, salaries and benefits policies, promotion and career advancement directives and compliance of personnel concerned with all statutory of such covering the same parameters of that must be met periodically in their respective posts or in the absence of such handbook, cause the development of such.
+Audit 1 1 2 • Check all financial reports against its compliance with both the internal financial management systems and pertinent accounting standards, including regulatory requirements.
 Perform oversight financial management functions specifically in the areas of managing credit, market, liquidity, operational, legal and other risks of the Company, and crisis management Pre-approve all audit plans, scope and frequency one (1) month before the conduct of external audit.
 Evaluate and determine the non-audit work, if any, of the external auditor, and review periodically the non-audit fees paid to the external auditor in relation to their significance to the total annual income of the external auditor and to the Company's overall consultancy expenses.
 The committee shall disallow any non-audit work that will conflict with his duties as an external auditor or may pose threat to his independence.
 The non-audit work, if allowed, shall be disclosed in the annual report.
 Organize an internal audit department, and consider the appointment of an independent internal auditor and the terms and conditions of its engagement and removal.
 Review the quarterly , half-year and annual financial statements before their submission to the Board, with particular focus on any change/s in accounting policies and practices, major judgmental areas, significant adjustments resulting from the audit, going concern assumptions, compliance with accounting standards and compliance with tax, legal and regulatory requirements.
-Perform direct interface functions with the internal and external auditors.
-Ensure that the internal and external auditors act independently from each other and that both auditors are given unrestricted access to all records, properties and personnel for the performance of their respective functions.
+Perform direct interface functions with the internal and external auditors. • Ensure that the internal and external auditors act independently from each other and that both auditors are given unrestricted access to all records, properties and personnel for the performance of their respective functions.
+Elevate to international standards the accounting and auditing processes, practices and methodologies.